-Inti Raymi Festival and Machu Picchu
+Inti Raymi and Machu Picchu Tour: A 4 day trip in Cusco

 Description

-Tierras Vivas Travel wants to share this breathtaking celebration with you, visit our web page and contact us to book your quota in advance.
-Come and visit Cusco to have an unforgettable adventure.
-Bring your family and friends to this wonderful and historical country, you will never regret it.
+After appreciating the Inca festival, we will continue the itinerary by visiting the Inca citadel of Machu Picchu, where we will explore the site and learn more about the Inca culture.
+Tierras Vivas Travel would like to share this breathtaking celebration with you.
+Visit our website and contact us to reserve your place in advance.
+Come and visit Cusco for an unforgettable adventure.
+Bring your family and friends to this wonderful and historic country - you will never regret it.

 What to Expect

 Sustainable Tourism: At Tierras Vivas, we are happy to promote and practice sustainable tourism by being eco-friendly and supporting local communities.
+If you book this trip, you will sponsor the reforestation of native plants in the community in Cusco

 Operator: Tierras Vivas Travel